Discover more from Where on Planet Earth

 Muyil

-These are some lovely ruins in a very lush setting, they are more unknown so way less crowded but still quite impressive.
+These are some lovely ruins in a very lush setting, they are more unknown so way less crowded but still impressive.
 It makes sense to combine with floating in Sian Ka’an (above) since they are on the same area, and you can (and should) walk from the lagoon to the ruins through a beautiful jungle path through mangroves.
-If you do this don’t forget to walk up the observation tower for an expansive view of the jungle and the lagoon atop of the trees.
 If you have issues finding the path, just ask the boat driver where the observation tower is once you are done with the lagoon tour.

 Coba